 Small gun safes, handgun safes, and pistol lock boxes for home have become very popular.
-It makes sense, because keeping a self-defense weapon in a separate small gun safe frees up your options for the type and location of a full sized gun safe.
+Keeping a self-defense weapon in a separate small gun safe gives you more options for a full sized gun safe.

-But finding a good gun safe isn’t easy, and finding a good handgun safe is actually even harder.
+Unfortunately finding a good gun safe isn’t easy.
+Finding a good handgun safe is actually even harder.
 Let’s take a look…

 Problems with Non-UL Rated Electronic Locks